harmonydata/harmonydata.github.io/content/en/contributing-to-harmony.md

 You are welcome to make your contributions to the library at any time.
 You can also come to our hackathons and [other events](/events/) and contribute in person.

-### Where is everything?
+### Where is the source code?

 We have four main repositories on Github under the [harmonydata](https://github.com/harmonydata/) organisation:

+{{< image src="/images/harmony-repos.png" title="Harmony repos" >}}

 1. Harmony Python library: https://github.com/harmonydata/harmony - this is everything to do with the NLP logic of Harmony.
 This is the main core library and the Python package which is on [Pypi](https://pypi.org/project/harmonydata/).
+We regularly release new versions of the Python package to Pypi from this repository using Github actions.
+The Python repository is included in the API repository as a submodule.
 2. Harmony API: https://github.com/harmonydata/harmonyapi - the Python API runs with Pydantic and Fast API.
 You can run this locally.
 The public Harmony web app is running this application as a Docker container on an on-prem server (CentOS, 16 GB).
+Please note that the API repository **includes the Python repository as a submodule**.
+So when you clone this repository you need to include `--recurse-submodules`, e.g. `git clone --recurse-submodules git@github.com:harmonydata/harmonyapi.git`
 3. Harmony front end: https://github.com/harmonydata - this is everything to do with the front end and graphical interface of Harmony.
 We welcome feedback and contributions on front end and UX issues.
 4. R: https://github.com/harmonydata/harmony_r - the R port is on [CRAN](https://cran.r-project.org/web/packages/harmonydata/index.html) and it is slightly less mature than Python so we really appreciate if you can help move the R package forward.